wesleyraptor/streamingphish/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for further details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for further details.

 ## Resources/Acknowledgments